publishpress/PublishPress-Planner/readme.txt

 = UNRELEASED =

 * Fixed: Fixed the admin menu icon restoring the calendar dashicon, #802;
+* Fixed: Fixed bug on WP 5.7 that breaks the toggle button on accordion of metaboxes, #816;

 = [3.2.0] - 2021-02-10 =